 Tomorrow’s a big day – it’s our first sheep herding trial since July 2008.
 We’ve got two runs, one in the morning and one sometime after lunch, so we could conceivably earn Duncan’s JHD title.
 With luck, I’ll find someone willing to take photos and someone else willing to videotape our runs.
 I’m nervous, but I feel pretty confident about our chances, as long as a few things go our way:

+1 – We get some non-spazzy sheep.
+2 – Duncan stays off my butt and out of my personal space.
 3 – I manage to not confuse Duncan by telling him one thing with my voice and something totally different with my body.
+4 – Duncan remembers to not try and eat the sheep (really the most important thing).